t753/VPN-Lifeguard/Windows/VPN Lifeguard VB.Net/README.md

 can get and save your VPN credentials for easy re-connection.
 But the credentials are stored unencrypted in the application's INI file (settings file).
-The advantage is that the connection can be re-established automatically upon a lost connection, and manged applications re-started, the whole purpose of this application.
+The advantage is that the connection can be re-established automatically upon a lost connection, and managed applications re-started, the whole purpose of this application.

 Alternatively for the  Windows VPN connection you can choose the